pulp-platform/pulp_cluster/README.md

    ```
    source env/env.sh
    ```
+   (At IIS, this sets up a proper QuestaSim environment, and links the toolchain.)

 5. Run the tests.
 Choose any test among the `parallel_bare_tests` and the `mchan_tests`, move into the related folder and do: